Living in Hungary

 What are the visa & residency requirements in Hungary?

 "In order to visit Hungary, foreign nationals must obtain a visa prior to their arrival.
 The process of applying for a visa involves submitting an application form, a valid passport, a passport-sized photograph, and proof of sufficient funds to cover the duration of the stay.
 Depending on the purpose of the visit, additional documents may be required.
 In order to obtain residency in Hungary, foreign nationals must submit an application to the Immigration Office.
 The application must include a valid passport, a passport-sized photograph, proof of sufficient funds to cover the duration of the stay, and proof of employment or other legal source of income.
 Depending on the purpose of the stay, additional documents may be required.
-Once the application is approved, the foreign national will be issued a residence permit," said an expat in Hungary.
+Once the application is approved, the foreign national will be issued a residence permit," commented one expat living in Hungary.

 Are healthcare and health insurance expensive in Hungary?